BohemianVRA/FungiTastic/baselines/segmentation/README.md

 ## 🎯 Zero-shot segmentation

 We provide a zero-shot segmentation approach based on GroundingDINO and the Segment Anything Model (SAM).
+Before you start, you can check our [dataloading and processing tutorial notebook on Kaggle](https://www.kaggle.com/code/picekl/fungitastic-segmentation-mask-loading).
 ## 🔬 Technical Details

 The segmentation pipeline uses a two-stage approach: